INS Abhay (2024): Purchase

 On 29 April 2019, the MoD and GRSE signed a contract, valued at ₹6311.32 crore, for eight anti-submarine vessels, to be delivered between 2022 and 2026.
 The contract mandates the first vessel to be delivered within 42 months of the date of signing, with the remaining seven vessels delivered at a rate of two ships per year within 84 months.

 On 30 April 2019, the MoD and CSL signed a similar contract for the construction of the remaining eight vessels – within a deadline of 84 months.
 Under this contract, the first ship was also expected to be delivered within a span of 42 months, with subsequent deliveries of two ships per year.

 Construction

 GRSE formed a Public Private Partnership alliance with Larsen & Toubro involving its Kattupalli Shipyard to undertake the entire ASW SWC project along with the Survey Vessel (Large) Project.

 The keel laying ceremony of the ship was conducted on 13 June 2023 at GRSE Main Works Unit in Kolkata.
-Christened Abhay, the ship was launched into the water of the Hooghly river on 25 October 2024.
+Christened Abhay, the ship was launched into the water of the Hooghly River on 25 October 2024.

-Design

-INS Abhay has a displacement of 900 tonnes with a gross tonnage of 1,490 tonnes.
-The class of warship is considered as the largest warship of the Indian Navy to be designed and propelled by pump-jet technology.
-The warship is equipped with three marine diesel engines coupled with a water jet each.
-By dimensions, the ship measures 77.6 m by length and 10.5 m by width.
-Androth offers a maximum speed of 25 kn and a maximum range of 1800 nmi at a speed of 14 kn.
-The ship has a standard accommodation for seven officers and 50 sailors and has a provision to carry an RHIB.

-The ship has an indigenous content of 88% with equipment from Bharat Electronics, Mahindra Defence, and Larsen & Toubro among others.

-Weapons

-The weapons suite of Abhay is designed to support its intended anti-submarine warfare operations in shallow waters.
-The anti-submarine weapons that equip the ship includes a forward-mounted RBU-6000, a triple 324 mm lightweight torpedo tube each on port and starboard equipped with Advanced Light-Weight Torpedo (ALWT) at the aft and anti-submarine mine-laying rails.
-Behind the torpedo tubes, two Mahindra Defence Systems-supplied torpedo decoy launching systems (DLS), as a part of the Integrated Anti-Submarine Warfare Defence Suite (IADS).

-For surface warfare and self-defence, the ship employs a Naval Surface Gun (30 mm), which serves the role of main gun as well as two OFT 12.7 mm M2 Stabilized Remote Controlled Gun (SRCG) as general-purpose machine guns.
-The SRCG is the Indian variant of Elbit Systems' Remote Controlled Naval Weapon Station (RCNWS).